Getting Started with GuardrailsOrchestrator

 CR to

-perform detections on text generation output
+perform detections on text generation output.

-GuardrailsOrchestrator is only available in TrustyAI’s 1.30.0 community builds and later via KServe Raw Deployment mode. |
+GuardrailsOrchestrator is available in RHOAI 2.19+ via KServe Raw Deployment mode. |

 In order to use it on Open Data Hub or OpenShift AI, first enable KServe Raw Deployment